Please find your home learning activities below:

-SCIENCE/DT - The children will be studying electricity for the first half term, followed by a joint Science/DT project which will involve using circuits, motors and forces.
-The second half-term will focus on light.
+In SCIENCE the children will be studying living things and their habitats for the first half term, followed by animals including humans during the second half term.
 These lessons will include a variety of practical and written tasks and provide plenty of opportunities for children to plan and carry out investigations.

 The following topics will be covered in the Foundation Subjects: